Fort Pillow State Historic Park: American Civil War

 A Confederate wrote in a letter home that "Forrest ordered them [negroes] shot down like dogs, and the carnage continued."
 In addition to regimental records, contemporary accounts by troops on both sides, as well as journalists, describe it as appalling slaughter.
 Within about three weeks, as political controversy grew, Confederates began to dispute accounts of a massacre.
 Subsequent reports after the battle from Union officers to the Department of War countered much that was reported in the popular press and some of the testimony given before Congress.
 This slaughter by the Confederate troops under Gen. Nathan Bedford Forrest has been classified by historians as a massacre.

 "Remember Fort Pillow!" became a battle cry among black Union soldiers for the remainder of the Civil War.
 While the Union casualty count for the battle does not indicate that the Confederate forces took many prisoners, Confederate records show about 200 prisoners were shipped south.

 In 1866, the Union Army created a cemetery for both Confederate and Union soldiers south of the battle site.
 In 1867, they moved about 250 bodies of Confederate and Union soldiers from that cemetery to the Memphis National Cemetery.

-Historic site and museum

-In 1973, the site was added to the National Register of Historic Places.
-It was designated as a National Historic Landmark in 1974.
-Remains of the fort's earthworks were well-preserved as of 2011.

-The park has an interpretive center and museum (open 8 a.m. – 4 p.m. daily, except for certain holidays).
-Tours of the museum and restored fortifications are available upon request.
-The park also offers many recreational activities, including camping, picnicking and fishing.